Ellen Giarratana Esq.

 Equitable enforcement of legislation, litigation, civil rights action

-As managing attorney at CCLP, Ellen K. Giarratana advocates for the equitable enforcement of legislation, representing community members in litigation in our four focus areas (food, health, income, housing) while working to improve racial equity.
+As Interim Legal Director at CCLP, Ellen K. Giarratana advocates for the equitable enforcement of legislation, representing community members in litigation in our four focus areas (food, health, income, housing) while working to improve racial equity.

 Prior to joining CCLP, Ellen clerked at the Colorado Court of Appeals for the Honorable Stephanie E. Dunn.
 She then moved to Jackson, Mississippi to work at the Southern Poverty Law Center.
 There she advocated for policy change at the state capitol while representing individuals convicted under Mississippi’s harsh three strikes law seeking parole eligibility as well as geriatric prisoners pursuing conditional release.
 Following her return to Denver, she practiced civil rights and employment discrimination litigation at a local civil rights firm.